-Many people seem to see management as a downward force.
+Many people seem to see management as a downward force and exhausting.
 Imposing the will of the higher-ups in the company upon grunt workers.
 While management certainly has a role to play in implementing company-wide policy and directing work flow, the truth is a lot more complicated.
 The nature of the workplace is changing, and today’s managers are not only directing workers, but supporting, teaching, and listening to them.

 However, it would also be misleading to say that a manager is simply an auxiliary force to frontline employees.
 Frontline supervisors walk the complicated line of middle management, which means they are required to have the planning and organizational skills of leadership while still having practical knowledge and skills in the frontline work that they are managing.

 The true role of frontline managers is nuanced, and learning to balance the numerous responsibilities involved is a necessary skill.
 So how does a contact center leader go about finding the right frontline supervisors for their workplace?
 The answer can be a bit complicated.

 Importance of a Leader in Frontline Performance in Promoting High-Achievers

 The traditional way of moving employees up the ranks of a company is as follows: An entry-level worker shows skill.
 Secondly dedication and promise in their position.
 Also once enough time has passed to prove trustworthiness.
 Lastly the employee moves up one rung along the ladder of management.
 If they excel in this position, they often move up once again, until they reach some sort of barrier to upward mobility.